project-open-data/project-open-data.github.io/CONTRIBUTING.md

 ### Easy

-1. Browse the content at http://project-open-data.github.io/
+1. Browse the content at http://project-open-data.github.io/.
-2. Click the "Improve this content" button in the top right corner of any page
+2. Click the "Improve this content" button in the top right corner of any page.
-3. Make changes as you would normally
+3. Make changes as you would normally.
 4. Click "Submit".
-5. You change should appear once approved.
+5. Your change(s) should appear once approved.

 *Note: You may need to [create a free GitHub account](https://github.com/signup/free) if you do not already have one*